Moderna (NASDAQ:MRNA) Hits New 12-Month High Following Analyst Upgrade

-Moderna Inc (NASDAQ:MRNA) shares reached a new 52-week high during trading on Wednesday after BidaskClub upgraded the stock from a buy rating to a strong-buy rating.
-The company traded as high as $88.37 and last traded at $83.61, with a volume of 37537621 shares.
+Shares of Moderna Inc (NASDAQ:MRNA) hit a new 52-week high during mid-day trading on Wednesday after BidaskClub upgraded the stock from a buy rating to a strong-buy rating.
+The stock traded as high as $88.37 and last traded at $83.61, with a volume of 37537621 shares.
 The stock had previously closed at $75.04.

-MRNA has been the subject of a number of other reports.
-Argus initiated coverage on Moderna in a report on Tuesday, June 30th.
-They issued a “buy” rating and a $80.00 price target for the company.
-BMO Capital Markets boosted their price target on Moderna from $83.00 to $112.00 and gave the stock an “outperform” rating in a report on Tuesday, May 19th.
-Zacks Investment Research raised Moderna from a “hold” rating to a “buy” rating and set a $73.00 price target for the company in a report on Tuesday, May 26th.
-Oppenheimer initiated coverage on Moderna in a report on Wednesday.
-They issued a “buy” rating and a $108.00 price target for the company.
-Finally, Roth Capital boosted their price target on Moderna from $41.00 to $68.00 and gave the stock a “buy” rating in a report on Monday, May 11th.
-Two equities research analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average price target of $85.69.
+MRNA has been the subject of several other research reports.
+Morgan Stanley raised their price target on shares of Moderna from $37.00 to $90.00 and gave the stock an “overweight” rating in a research note on Wednesday, May 20th.
+JPMorgan Chase & Co. restated a “buy” rating and set a $60.00 price target on shares of Moderna in a research note on Tuesday, May 12th.
+Goldman Sachs Group raised their price target on shares of Moderna from $63.00 to $105.00 and gave the stock a “buy” rating in a research note on Monday, May 18th.
+Oppenheimer started coverage on shares of Moderna in a research note on Wednesday.
+They set a “buy” rating and a $108.00 price target for the company.
+Finally, Roth Capital raised their price target on shares of Moderna from $41.00 to $68.00 and gave the stock a “buy” rating in a research note on Monday, May 11th.
+Two investment analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus target price of $85.69.

 Moderna (NASDAQ:MRNA) last issued its earnings results on Thursday, May 7th.
-The company reported ($0.35) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.37) by $0.02.
-The company had revenue of $8.39 million during the quarter, compared to the consensus estimate of $18.17 million.
-Moderna had a negative return on equity of 37.49% and a negative net margin of 963.84%.
-As a group, equities analysts anticipate that Moderna Inc will post -1.53 EPS for the current year.
+The company reported ($0.35) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.37) by $0.02.
+The firm had revenue of $8.39 million for the quarter, compared to the consensus estimate of $18.17 million.
+Moderna had a negative net margin of 963.84% and a negative return on equity of 37.49%.
+On average, research analysts forecast that Moderna Inc will post -1.53 earnings per share for the current year.

 About Moderna (NASDAQ:MRNA)